qntkhvn/ctv-sportsanalytics/SportsAnalytics.md

 ### Baseball

--   Historical baseball data is available through the `r pkg("Lahman")` package, which contains season-level data for Major League Baseball going back to 1871.
+-   Historical baseball data is available through the `r pkg("Lahman", priority = "core")` package, which contains season-level data for Major League Baseball going back to 1871.
 -   `r pkg("retrosheet")` facilitates downloading game log, team IDs, rosters, and play-by-play and other files from [Retrosheet.org](http://wwws.retrosheet.org/), and returning the results as data frames.
 Local caching can be employed to improve efficiency.
 Note that the play-by-play data returned comes directly from the event files and is not parsed (i.e., [Chadwick](https://github.com/chadwickbureau/chadwick) is not bundled).
--   `r pkg("pitchRx")` provides access to pitch-level data through the Major League Baseball Advanced Media API.
+-   `r pkg("pitchRx", priority = "core")` provides access to pitch-level data through the Major League Baseball Advanced Media API.
 -   `r pkg("mlbstats")` provides functions for vector-based computation of many baseball statistics, both traditional and sabermetric. <!-- no longer on CRAN.
 This should not be confused with `r pkg("mlbstatsR")` which provides an interface to websites such as MLB.com, ESPN.com, and Baseball-Reference.com. `r pkg("mlbstatsR")` can download IDs and stats for players and team, as well as MLB logos. -->
 -   `r pkg("baseballDBR")` leverages the backend database functionality of **dplyr** to build local databases that mirror the data contained in `r pkg("Lahman")`.
 Like `r pkg("mlbstats")`, it also includes functions to compute baseball statistics, but on data frames rather than vectors.

 ### Basketball

--   `r pkg("BAwiR")` is a collection of tools to analyze basketball data, with focus on data scraping and visualization.
+-   `r pkg("BAwiR", priority = "core")` is a collection of tools to analyze basketball data, with focus on data scraping and visualization.
 -   `r pkg("AdvancedBasketballStats")` provides functions to calculate and analyze basketball statistics for players, teams, lineups (quintets), and plays.
 -   `r pkg("uncmbb")` contains data on University of North Carolina (at Chapel Hill) Men's Basketball Results since the 1949-50 season.
 -   `r pkg("BasketballAnalyzeR")` accompanies the book [Basketball Data Science With Applications in R](https://www.routledge.com/Basketball-Data-Science-With-Applications-in-R/Zuccolotto-Manisera/p/book/9781138600799).
 This package includes data and functions to analyze and visualize basketball data.